 The big map at the entrance to the eco-path at the bottom of the hill had indicated that if we continued walking once the bridge had finished and along the Tabiite plateau we would come across thirty Thracian rock tombs, the ruins of a Roman supporting wall, some rock monasteries, two more wells as well as thirteen protected plant species.

-In spite of the really hot summer weather (definitely bring water with you and wear shoes with good grip), I loved spending time in the fortress of Ovech, following the paths through its ruins and walking on its wooden bridge.
+In spite of the really hot summer weather (definitely bring water with you and wear shoes with good grip), I loved spending time at Ovech Fortress, following the paths through its ruins and walking on its wooden bridge.
 It definitely isn’t the most preserved fortress you would ever come across.
 Quite the opposite in fact.

 But it is a breathtaking place where you can ponder the fleetingness of life and be at peace with it.

-Have you been to the fortress of Ovech?
-What was your experience up their on the plateau?
+Have you been to Ovech Fortress?
+What was your experience up there on the plateau?
 Also, tell me which are your most favourite ancient fortresses or strongholds anywhere in the world you have had the chance to see.
 I would love to read your comments in the section below.